linode/apl-docs/docs/post-install.md

 When you see this message: 'Jwks doesn't have key to match kid or alg from Jwt' Drone is not yet ready.
 Please wait for a couple of minutes and try again.
 :::

+2. Sign in with `OpenID Connent`

 :::info
-When Otomi is installed with an auto-generated CA or when using LetsEncrypt staging certificates, sign in with user `otomi-admin`.
-To get the password, go to Platform / Settings / Otomi in the console.
+When sign-in with OpenID Connect does not work, then first restart the gitea pod.
 :::

-2. Sign in with `OpenID Connent`
 3. Use the pre-filled values for the `Username` and `Email Address` and click `Complete Account`
 4. Select `Activate`